 Once the central character reveals themselves, the imposters, too, reveal their real names and who they really are.
 At this point, an amount of prize money is divided among the challengers, based on the number of wrong votes that the imposters manage to draw.
 Notably, there is an exception that if any of the panelists happen to know any of the challengers on the show beforehand, then they cannot vote, because it would be unfair.
 Moreover, they are expected to sit out of the rounds of questioning as well.

-Season 5 is also most likely going to stick to the same format and we cannot wait to see more of this play out, because it is a classic setup and only seems to grow more enjoyable with time.
+Season 5 will stick to the same format and we cannot wait to see more of this play out, because it is a classic setup and only seems to grow more enjoyable with time.

 To Tell the Truth Trailer: